sigurdarsonoli/VESM2VT05BU/verkefni/verkefni1.md

 **TinkerCad Projects** _https://www.tinkercad.com/learn/circuits/projects_

 6. Pushbutton (Digital Input)
-   1. _Breyttu kóðanum þannig að með að ýta á takkann þá ser slökkt á LED ljósi sem myndi annars lýsa stöðugt._
+   1. _Breyttu kóðanum þannig að með að ýta á takkann þá er slökkt á LED ljósi sem myndi annars lýsa stöðugt._

 7. Potentiometer (Analog Input)
    1. _Instead of using the sensorValue to affect timing, can you figure out a way to make it affect the LED's brightness instead?_